Table of Contents

 * Working well with being grown indoors, outdoors and in greenhouses, autoflowering cannabis strains are most resistant to diseases, molds, and mildew.

 Indica and Sativa strains rely on photoperiod.
 This means that an autoflower 12/12 and dark ratio are necessary for its growth.
-Temperature-wise, autoflowering cannabis strains are more temperable.
+Temperature-wise, autoflowering cannabis strains are more flexible.
 It can thrive indoor and outdoor growth and adjust to any environmental condition.
 If you may ask, how much light does autoflowering cannabis strains require?
 To be honest with you, with or without a 12-12 light cycle, this strain will be able to bloom.

 1. Small and compact yields as caused by the fact that it is a descendant of cannabis ruderalis.
 This is more beneficial especially to those who have limited spaces to cultivate cannabis.
 With the rapid flowering time, you will be able to produce more buds in a short span of time.

 2. There are no changes in the photoperiod required.
 The change in the process of acquiring light is not required to change.
 It will flower abundantly regardless of the sudden change in a light cycle that is its unique characteristic as compared to cannabis Sativa and Indica in which change in light cycles is required in order to cause flowering.
+While it isn’t prohibited, using grow lights isn’t as necessary when you grow autos.

 3. Short flowering time is what autoflowering cannabis strains using the process of 12/12 light cycle composed of.
 The reason why cannabis growers prefer this is because of the efficiency it provides.
+Once the plant start sprouting, it will only take a few weeks until they are ready for harvest.

 In contrary to what autoflowering cannabis strains can offer are the disadvantages it is acquainted with.
 You have to bear in mind these factors in order to avoid discrepancies in terms of growth and effects.
 These are the possible factors why autoflowering cannabis is not suggested for the autoflower 12/12 from seed.
+Here are some of the drawbacks of autoflowering cannabis seeds:

 1. The buds of an autoflower strain are not as big as the ones with that have substantial light exposure.
 In addition, because autoflowering are genetically smaller, they appear to be more of a bush than a tree.